 - What is the average interest rate for mortgages in Cayman currently?

-A standard interest rate for a primary residence mortgage in Cayman is Prime plus 0.5% to 1%.
-Currently, with prime sitting at 3.25%, the standard mortgage rates in Cayman are between 3.75% to 4.25%.
+A standard interest rate for a primary residence mortgage in Cayman is Prime Rate plus 0.5% to 1%.
+Prime Rate is variable, and it is usually possible to negotiate a fixed interest rate with your lending institution.

 - What are the term options for Cayman mortgages?

-Assuming you are purchasing a property to live in, a home to use as your primary residence, you can secure up to 85% - 90% financing, at a variable rate of prime plus 0% - 1%, for up to 25 - 30 years.
+Assuming you are purchasing a property to live in, meaning a home to use as your primary residence, with local banks in Cayman, you can typically secure up to 85% - 90% financing, at a variable rate of Prime plus 0% - 1%, for up to 25 - 30 years.

 - Are there zero-down mortgages in Cayman?